2025.02.01

 Then, Jungkook released the song “Seven” four months later in July, which became a global hit, also reaching number one on the US Billboard Hot 100, following Jimin.

-BTS’s highest initial sales were 3,378,600 copies of “MAP OF THE SOUL: 7” in 2020, which had long held the top spot for initial sales, but in 2023, three groups—NCT DREAM, Stray Kids, and SEVENTEEN—surpassed BTS’s initial sales record.
+BTS’s highest initial sales were 3,378,600 copies of “MAP OF THE SOUL: 7” in 2020, which had long held the top spot for initial sales, but in 2023, three groups—NCT DREAM, Stray Kids, and SEVENTEEN—updated BTS’s initial sales record.

 There is even a possibility that they might aim for 6 million or 7 million copies to ensure they are never surpassed again.

-BLACKPINK is in a similar situation.
+BLACKPINK is in the same situation.

 At this point, fans of the groups that have been surpassed will not remain silent.